 The answer to this question depends on the individual ecommerce business owner who is asking.
 Each of the different models of ecommerce are a better fit for a different type of business person.

-Ask yourself the following questions to help you decide which ecommerce revenue model is best for you:
+Ask yourself the following questions to help you decide which ecommerce revenue models are best for you:

 - Who is your intended audience – businesses or consumers?